-&lt;sup>73 Probing of 'access' to include questions on monitoring of access, i.e. if the child is getting the money in her/ his bank account and is also able to with draw / control herself/ himself.
+^{2.} Probing of 'access' to include questions on monitoring of access, i.e. if the child is getting the money in her/ his bank account and is also able to with draw / control herself/ himself..

-Due to its constitutional arrangement, both the Central Government and the State Governments, have the power and jurisdiction to design and develop social protection programmes for its citizens.

-v Inadequate financing and benefit value of the schemes, management and monitoring inefficiencies in tracking, transparency, accountability & grievance redressal mechanisms and complex conditions and criteria are some of the supply sides issues; along with the fact that these schemes are routed through multiple ministries and departments, which make both service providers and service seekers confuse, leading to misrepresentation and under representation vi Adolescents and their families are not aware of different options of social protection schemes and services for vi Adolescents and their families are not aware of different options of social protection schemes and services for which they are eligible, and even if they are aware, there are huge associated opportunity costs and communication and information gaps, which restrict them from accessing the scheme benefits.

-vi PIB, Govt. of India, Challenges of Skill Development in India.

-viii PIB, Govt. of India, Challenges of Skill Development in India.

-\ Short duration of training, poor quality and understanding market requirement are key reasons for adolescents' drop out.
+- National Family Health Survey 2015 i. - ii.
+National Sample Survey 2011 - iii.
+Table to specify the data from states in the (to be added) - iv.
+The Constitution of India gives a federal structure to the Republic of India, specifies the distribution of legislative, administrative and executive powers between the Union or Federal or Central government, and the States of India.
+Due to its constitutional arrangement, both the Central Government and the State Governments, have the power and jurisdiction to design and develop social protection programmes for its citizens. - v.
+Inadequate financing and benefit value of the schemes, management and monitoring inefficiencies in tracking, transparency, accountability & grievance redressal mechanisms and complex conditions and criteria are some of the supply sides issues; along with the fact that these schemes are routed through multiple ministries and departments, which make both service providers and service seekers confuse, leading to misrepresentation and under representation - vi.
+Adolescents and their families are not aware of different options of social protection schemes and services for which they are eligible, and even if they are aware, there are huge associated opportunity costs and communication and information gaps, which restrict them from accessing the scheme benefits. - vii.
+PIB, Govt. of India, Challenges of Skill Development in India. - viii.
+PIB, Govt. of India, Challenges of Skill Development in India. - ix.
+Short duration of training, poor quality and understanding market requirement are key reasons for adolescents' drop out.
 Most of the training programmes lack preparation/mobilisation for skill courses of community and adolescents, life skills, financial literacy, market base orientation, post-training support